Fortran-FOSS-Programmers/ford/docs/developers_guide/index.rst

 #.
 After each file has been parsed, the lists of entities are added to
    the `Project`'s lists of all the entities in the whole project.

 #.
-After all the files have been parsed, the documentation comments are
-   converted from Markdown to HTML, recursively down from the source files.
-At this point, metadata in the comments is also parsed.

-#.
 Entities defined in other files are now "correlated" with their
    concrete objects.
 This is done recursively from `Project.correlate`, first by finding which modules are ``use``\ d by each entity, and then looking up names in the corresponding `FortranModule`.

 #.
-Another recursive pass is done of the project to convert internal
-   `links <writing-links>` to actual HTML links using `sub_links`.
+After all the files have been parsed, the documentation comments
+   are converted from Markdown to HTML, recursively down from the source files.
+At this point, metadata in the comments is also parsed.
+Several markdown extensions, `AliasPreprocessor`, `FordLinkProcessor`, `RelativeLinksTreeProcessor`, handle aliases, links, and absolute to relative link conversion respectively.
+The `MetaMarkdown` class just wraps constructing the markdown object.

 #.
 The static pages are processed with `get_page_tree`.